pgabor/sdddst/init_config_gen/README.md

 pos_N_x pos_N_y Burgers_vector_N

 ```
-If parameter `sorted` is `true`, then dislocations with positive Burger's vector come first with decreasing y coordinate.
+If the default value of parameter `sorted` is kept `true`, then dislocations with positive Burger's vector come first with decreasing y coordinate.
 If `false` is set, dislocations comes with alternating Burger's vector and random coordinate values.
 Please keep in mind that line endings (`CR` and `LF`) will depend on your operating system.